John B. Richardson IV: Military career

 Richardson was commissioned as an Armor Officer in 1991 from the U.S. Military Academy at West Point.
 He is a proud Armored Cavalryman.
 His first assignment was with the 1st Armored Division serving as a tank platoon leader, tank company executive officer, and battalion maintenance officer in 4th Battalion, 67th Armored Regiment in Friedberg, Germany.
 He was next assigned to the 1st Infantry Division serving as a battalion adjutant, tank company commander, and headquarters and headquarters company commander with the 1st Battalion, 34th Armored Regiment at Fort Riley, Kansas.
 While assigned to 1st Infantry Division he deployed to Bosnia (IFOR) as the command liaison officer to the Nordic-Polish Brigade.
 He then served as a Company Tactical Officer at West Point.

 As a major he was assigned to the 2d Armored Cavalry Regiment.
 In the 2d ACR he served as the squadron operations officer for 2d Squadron in Sadr City, Baghdad, Iraq 2003-2004.
 Upon re-deployment he served as the regimental operations officer for the 2d Armored Cavalry Regiment at Fort Polk, Louisiana.
 In 2005, he deployed a second time to Iraq as the Aide-de-Camp to the Commanding General of Multi-National Security Transition Command – Iraq.
 He then served as a Career Manager in Armor Branch at U.S. Army Human Resources Command.

-As a lieutenant colonel from 2007-2009, he served as the squadron commander of 5th Squadron, 4th Cavalry Regiment in the 1st Infantry Division.
-During this command the squadron deployed to northwest Baghdad from 2008-2009.
+As a lieutenant colonel from 2007 to 2009, he served as the squadron commander of 5th Squadron, 4th Cavalry Regiment in the 1st Infantry Division.
+During this command the squadron deployed to northwest Baghdad from 2008 to 2009.
 In 2011, he assumed command as the 74th Colonel of the 3d Cavalry Regiment (Brave Rifles) at Fort Hood, Texas.
 Following regimental command, he served in the Pentagon on the Joint Staff.